-- New York magazine, originally a lifestyle-and-culture magazine focusing on New York City, has started to enter the nationwide consciousness with increasing politics coverage; the extensive use of writer blogs closely mirrors The Atlantic and The New Republic.
+- New York magazine, originally a lifestyle-and-culture magazine focusing on New York City, has started to enter the nationwide consciousness with increasing politics coverage (led primarily by Jonathan Chait); the extensive use of writer blogs closely mirrors The Atlantic and The New Republic.
 Its still-strong focus on culture makes it in many way more similar to the monthly magazines (listed below) rather than the other news-oriented weeklies.
 Its image is basically "The New Yorker's hipsterish grandson (who probably lives in Brooklyn)."
 As of 2014, now a biweekly (rather like TNR).

 In addition, The Economist